-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 This is the lazy way to do valuation.
 If a stock rises 10x or more, it usually won't happen without one of the common multiples being somewhat low though at the start.
 Again I'm not giving a hard and fast rule about what to look for.
 If you've built a solid understanding of the company qualitatively, this will better inform you as to what being undervalued actually looks like.

 The core of what a DCF analysis tries to bring to you is legitimate, but the formula requires your own subjective projections of the future cash flows.
 Imagine that two or three years ago you use a DCF on any given airline, hotel, or cruise line stock.
-Obviously the black swan known as Covid would make the previous DCF useless.
+Obviously, the black swan known as COVID-19 would make the previous DCF useless.
 I'm not saying the DCF has no merit at all, but it does have limitations and therefore shouldn't be the sole means of valuation.

 Looking for a low share price and low multiple is simply a way of gauging negative sentiment after you've judged the future prospects of the company to be solid.
 If the sentiment seems unnecessarily low based on your qualitative understanding, then it is time to act.